cloudinary-developers/Build-a-Mini-Netflix-Clone-with-Vue/README.md

 Note these rules:

 - A participating development team can be any size.

-The top five winners will be awarded a drone, one drone per project.
+- The top five winners will be awarded a drone, one drone per project.

-- Developers of any knowledge level of the Vue.js framework, except for Cloudinary employees, contractors, judges, and those who hold official positions at the event, are free to participate, .
+- Developers of any knowledge level of the Vue.js framework, except for Cloudinary employees, contractors, judges, and those who hold official positions at the event, are free to participate.

 - Participating teams are welcome to seek advice or suggestions from those affiliated with Cloudinary: employees, contractors, and such.